kfkonrad/relconf/README.md

 This makes it easy to automatically set the approriate configuration variable like the snippets in the [section above](#relconf-in-practice) do.

+There's also a JSON Schmema for the `relconf` config format available in [/assets/relconf.schema.json].

 ### Config file location

 The default location for the config file depends on your operating system.